Polydile/dile-pages/README.md

 - selected: A string to select the active page.
 - attrForSelected (optional): A string with the attribute name in the page elements to match with "selected" property.

-If you don't provide a value to attrForSelected property, "selected" will be matched to the index of the page (selected=0 corresponds to the first page, selected=1 to the second... )
+If you don't provide a value to attrForSelected property, "selected" will be matched to the index of the children element (selected=0 corresponds to the first page, selected=1 to the second... )

 ## Example